What to Do If My Garage Door Cable Breaks

 • Wipe debris from the tracks so the rollers move freely.

-• Watch for fraying, rust, or slack that can signal a cable problem.
-Catching wear early helps avoid full failure and emergency fixing a broken garage door cable.
+Watch for fraying, rust, or slack that can signal a cable problem.
+Catching wear early helps avoid full failure and emergency fixing of a broken garage door cable.

-How do you fix a garage door cable?
+How long do garage door cables typically last?

 Why do garage door cables break?